centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/configuration.md

 You can choose the tile service provider or even add your own provider in **Administration > Extension > Map | Options**.
-By default, Centreon Map geoviews comes with Open Street Map and Mapbox.
+By default, Centreon Map geoviews come with Open Street Map and Mapbox.

 Please refer to [this
 link](https://operations.osmfoundation.org/policies/tiles/) to understand the Open